So, what do you know about Vivaldi?

 - Speed Dial

-Of course we also use a Tor Browser, DuckDuckGo (search engine), a quality virtual private network (VPN) by ProtonVPN out of Switzerland, among some other security and encryption tools that we may describe in future posts.
+Of course we also use a Tor Browser, DuckDuckGo (search engine), a quality virtual private network (VPN) by ProtonVPN out of Switzerland, a Linux OS, among some other security and encryption tools that we may describe in future posts.